MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ## <a name="rotr"></a>`rotr`

-Rotates the bits of `value`right, `s` times.
+Rotates the bits of `value`right the specified number of times.
 Bits that 'fall out' of the rightmost bit are rotated back into the leftmost bit.

 ```cpp
 template<class T>